 Unsteady breathing is always a serious concern, as it can indicate their respiratory system is struggling.

 If you are struggling with how to tell if a cat is dying, you should talk to your vet.
-If you can make it so that your vet visits you rather than put your pet through the caged trip to your local veterinary clinic, all the better.
+Make it so that your vet visits you rather than put your pet through the caged trip to the surgery.

 Try to remember all the happy times you and your cat have spent together.
 Remember too that death is a natural part of life.
-Your cat will always appreciate you for the joy and support you provided throughout their life, as well as for the fact that you were there to help them in the end.
+Your cat will always appreciate you for the joy and support you provided throughout their life.
+The will also love you for the fact that you were there to help them in the end.